caelusway/agent-launchpad-infra/docs/support.md

 - [ ] **Check resources** - Ensure adequate CPU/memory
 - [ ] **Search existing issues** - Someone might have had the same problem

-We're here to help you succeed with the AI Agent Launchpad! 🚀
+We're here to help you succeed with the Multi-Agent Infrastructure at Scale! 🚀